leoarthurwall/ToDoListSwift/README.md

 # ToDoListSwift

-Welcome to iTask - the task app made using XCode and SwiftUI
+Welcome to iTask - the task app developed using XCode and SwiftUI.

 iTask was a great project that enabled me to learn a number of fundamental SwiftUI concepts: